therealsgopi/KryptoMaster/README.md

 # KryptoMaster
-A File Encryptor Tool (standalone application) built using Python and MySQL DBMS in which one user can encrypt/decrypt mutliple files under his/her account
+A File Encryptor Tool (standalone application) built using Python and MySQL DBMS in which one user can encrypt/decrypt mutliple files under his/her account.

 ## Technology
 The front-end GUI is built using TKinter module of Pyhton and for the back-end Database to store all the info, a MySQL RDBMS (MySQL Community Server 8.0.24) is used.
 For encrypting the contents of the files, Advanced Encryption Standard (AES) algoritm is used.